Tesla to open U.S. charging network to rivals in $7.5 bln federal program -White House

 Chris Harto, a senior policy analyst at Consumer Reports, said, "There is no doubt the $7.5 billion in federal charging investment threatens Tesla's competitive advantage.
 That is actually the entire point of the program."

-Opening up its networks could grow a funding and revenue stream for Tesla, but could erode the brand's exclusivity and make it challenging for the automaker to manage the network, analysts said.
+Opening up its networks could expand funding and revenue for Tesla, but could also erode the brand's exclusivity and make it challenging for the automaker to manage the network, analysts said.

-(Reporting by Hyunjoo Jin and Jarrett Renshaw; Additional reporting by David Shepardson; Editing by Kenneth Maxwell)
+(Reporting by Hyunjoo Jin in San Francisco and Jarrett Renshaw in Philadelphia Additional reporting by David Shepardson in Washington Editing by Kenneth Maxwell and Matthew Lewis)

 ((hyunjoo.jin@thomsonreuters.com; 82-2-3704-5685; Reuters Messaging: hyunjoo.jin.thomsonreuters.com@reuters.net))